tekul/cyf-elm-workshop/README.md

 Note that all functions from the ["core" module](https://package.elm-lang.org/packages/elm/core/latest/), such as `String.fromInt` are always available, but for others, such as `Html.text` we have to add `import` statements.

 Add a `double` functions which takes a single argument and multiplies it by 2.
-Add a type signature for this and for the existing `add` function.
+Add a type signature for this and for the existing `add` function (assume all the numbers are of type `Int`).

 What happens if you remove the `String.fromInt` call?
 Why?